DragonSenses/Algorithms/LeetCode/200-number-of-islands/problem.md

 You can solve this using **Depth-First Search (DFS)**, **Breadth-First Search (BFS)**, or **Union Find (Disjoint Set)** to explore and mark visited land tiles.

 ---

+# Depth-First Search (DFS) Approach

+## **Intuition**

+Visualize the 2D grid as an undirected graph where each cell with value `'1'` represents a land node, and edges exist between horizontally or vertically adjacent land nodes.

+To identify islands:
+1. Traverse each cell in the grid using a linear scan.
+2. Upon encountering a `'1'`, initiate a **DFS traversal** from that cell.
+This cell serves as the **starting point (root)** of a new island.
+3. During DFS, mark each visited `'1'` as `'0'` to denote it's been explored and avoid revisiting.
+4. Increment a counter for every DFS initiation, as each start represents a new island.

+Each DFS visit explores all the land connected to the root node, effectively mapping out an entire island.
+By the end of the scan, the counter reflects the total number of distinct islands.